-Housing Program Implementation Status Continue /Modify/Delete Timeframe: Ongoing Program 25: Development Fees The County, special districts, and joint power authorities collect fees on development to mitigate the impacts of development on infrastructure.
+Housing Program Implementation Status Continue /Modify/Delete Timeframe: Ongoing Program 25: Development FeesThe County, special districts, and joint power authorities collect fees on development to mitigate the impacts of development on infrastructure.
 Requiring developers to construct site improvements and/or pay fees toward the provision of infrastructure, public facilities, services, and processing increases the cost of housing.
-While these costs may impact housing affordability, these requirements are deemed necessary to maintain the quality of life desired by County residents, and are consistent with the goals and policies of the General Plan.
-Eight-year Program Under the Contra Costa County Accessory Dwelling Unit (ADU) Incentive Program, unpermitted ADUs are encouraged to be legalized and brought into compliance with zoning and building code requirements.
+While these costs may impact Under the Contra Costa County Accessory Dwelling Unit (ADU) Incentive Program, unpermitted ADUs are encouraged to be legalized and brought into compliance with zoning and building code requirements.
 Late filing fees and building permit penalty fees are waived for previously constructed unpermitted ADUs under this program.
 State law has been updated to regulate the amount of fees that can be levied on ADUs under a certain size, which addressed a portion of this program.
 Amend and continue Objectives: - Work with utility companies to waive or reduce hook-up fees for second units. - Monitor transportation fee impact on development costs.
 Funding Source: Conservation & Development Responsible Agency/Dept.: Conservation & Development Timeframe: Ongoing Program 26: Quick Turn-around Program The County periodically receives applications for small, easily reviewed projects.
 The department has begun a program to identify those applications that can be reviewed and approved much more quickly than complex development applications.
 The applications for these small projects are pulled and assigned to staff that will process the application in approximately five days.
+Eight-year Program Objective: - Continue to implement program to complete small project application reviews within 5 days of application submittal.
 In 2015, there were three projects that received expedited review.
 This program continues to be utilized for ensuring expedited review of infill projects and various planning applications, including tree permits, variances and design reviews.
-Continue Eight-year Program Objective: - Continue to implement program to complete small project application reviews within 5 days of application submittal.
+Continue